ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 `addGateway()`

 Allows the registration of additional `StorageGateway`s from the outside.
 Furthermore, a hash map of `StorageGateway`s can be given to the constructor for basic initialization.
-This array should orginate from the Dependency Injection mechanism.
+This array should originate from the Dependency Injection mechanism.

 `getGateway()`